 Today is Election Day, a day that stirs a unique blend of hope, anxiety, and expectation.
 As Christians, we gather not merely in support of political platforms or candidates, but in the recognition of a deeper, more sovereign reality: God Himself reigns over the affairs of nations.
 Our prayers should, therefore, align not just with our desires, but with His revealed will.

 As I prepared to write this post, I was met with an amusing, if not thought-provoking, spell-check error that almost titled this piece “Ejection Day” instead of Election Day.
 At first glance, it seemed like a mistake.
-But on deeper reflection, it became an apt symbol of how we ought to approach our intercession so I decided to go with it.
+But on longer reflection, it became an apt symbol of how we ought to approach our intercession so I decided to go with it.
 On this day, we should pray for more than just the election of a candidate, we should pray for an ejection.
 An ejection of all pride, all wickedness, all sin, and all apathy from our hearts and from our land, so that true healing may come.

 The verse that echoes through this plea is familiar, though often lifted from its original context: